LeviMelo/crest-app/FORM_BUILDER_SPECIFICATION.md

 3. **Incremental implementation** with thorough testing at each phase
 4. **User-centered design** that prioritizes usability over complexity

 This rebuild should be treated as a new project, not a continuation of the existing broken implementation.

+## Implementation Status

+**Status: PHASE 1 IN PROGRESS**

+### ✅ Completed
+- **New Data Model**: Simplified field and section structure implemented
+- **Core Store**: New Zustand store with proper state management (`formBuilderStore.v2.ts`)
+- **Basic Components**:
+  - ToolboxV2: Clean field type selection
+  - CanvasV2: Visual form builder with sections and fields
+  - InspectorV2: Property editor for fields and sections
+- **New Page**: ProjectFormBuilderPageV2 with mobile-responsive layout
+- **Route**: Accessible at `/project/:projectId/builder-v2`

+### 🚧 Current Phase 1 Tasks
+- [ ] Add drag-and-drop functionality
+- [ ] Implement form validation
+- [ ] Add undo/redo functionality
+- [ ] Create form preview mode
+- [ ] Add form templates

+### 📋 Next Phases
+- **Phase 2**: Advanced features (conditional logic, validation rules)
+- **Phase 3**: Aesthetic customization system
+- **Phase 4**: Performance optimization and testing

+### 🔗 Testing the New Builder
+To test the new form builder:
+1. Navigate to any project
+2. Go to `/project/{projectId}/builder-v2`
+3. The new simplified interface should load
+4. Try adding fields, sections, and editing properties